SURAJ-SHARMA27/GSoC24-final-doc-cBioPortal/GSoC24-FInal-Report.md

 ## Project Report

-> A new tab within cBioPortal will be specifically designed for single-cell data exploration in the study view.
+> A new tab within cBioPortal has been specifically designed for single-cell data exploration in the study view.

 ### 💡 Single Cell Tab